GregSym/FunGameEngineTakeTwo/README.md

   little tedious (and probably a bad idea anyway)
 </p>

+# Experimentation

+I've started to include a bunch of experimental implementations of games / frontends using the engine

+Use of these is currently done by installing gamethonic to an environment and then coping the experimentation folder to that environment.

 <h1> Devices: </h1>

 <p> The ones I've tested </p>

 <li> Windows 10 </li>
+<li> Ubuntu (WSL + Azure/GH-Actions Server) </li>